ocoylethacher/MullyMelee/README.md

 This should launch an interaction that looks like:
 ```
-How many seats should there be in the Mully? *Num. of Seats*
+How many seats should there be in the Mully? <Type the Num. of Seats>
-How many times would you like to simulate? *Num. of Simulations*
+How many times would you like to simulate? <Tyep the Num. of Simulations>
 Simulating...
 Avg.
-Freq. of Last Seat Available: *Answer*
+Freq. of Last Seat Available: <Prints the Answer>
 ```